tasmon/MediaKeyMap/README.md

 How to use

-1. Download Media KeyMap.zip
+1. Download Media KeyMap

 2. Unzip it

 3. Move it to C:\Program Files folder and run

-4. Right click on program and select Create shortcut

-5. Press the Windows key + R to open the run dialog box.
+4. Press the Windows key + R to open the run dialog box.

-6. Type shell:startup in the run dialog box and press Enter on your keyboard.
+5. Type shell:startup in the run dialog box and press Enter on your keyboard.

-7. Right click in the startup folder and click New.
+6. Right click in the startup folder and click New.

-8. Click Shortcut.
+7. Click Shortcut.

-9. Click Browse to locate the program on your computer.
+8. Browse to locate the Media KeyMap.exe program on your computer.

+9. Click Next.

-10. Select Media KeyMap Click Next.
+10. Click Finish.

+Done. 🙂
+*Compatible with Windows 7/8.1/10

 *Compatible with Windows 7/8.1/10